Consensys/doc.tessera/docs/HowTo/Configure/Multiple-private-state.md

 ## Resident groups

-When MPS is enabled, all keys configured must belong to a resident group.
+When MPS is enabled, all keys configured must belong to a [resident privacy group](../../Concepts/Privacy-Groups.md#resident), or resident group.
 Specify `residentGroups` in the configuration file as shown in the following example.

 !!! example "Resident group configuration"